 The Maps in my Star O’Brien Mystery Series

 I knew exactly what I wanted when I (a New Jersey based author at the time) began writing a mystery series set in County Mayo, Ireland.
 I wanted maps.

 I’ve been going to Ireland since I was four years old.
 I know all the places I write about.
 The settings are real places in County Mayo including Cong, Ashford Castle, Clare Island, and Turlough village.
 Each of these places is unique but they also share a richness of beautiful landscapes and Irish history.
 These places drip with atmosphere.
 There are legends, dark, brooding woods, treacherous cliffs that end in the deep blue waters of the Atlantic Ocean, ancient round towers, and sunken cemeteries.

 I’ve gone on walks and hikes in these places.
 Always with some kind of map or trail guide in hand.
 So, I wanted my series to include a map for each Star O’Brien book.
 And it does.

 Get a copy of a map to go with your Star O’Brien book

 Subscribers to my email list receive a copy of a map to go with each book along with commentary from the amateur sleuth, Star O’Brien.
 For example, the map that goes with “Death at Ashford Castle” is a map of the walk in Cong Woods, including annotations related to the mystery’s inciting event.

 Thank you so much for reading my blog post today.
 Please use the buttons below to share with your friends.
-If you haven’t already, sign up for my newsletter with stories and updates about Star O’Brien’s adventures in County Mayo, Ireland.
+If you haven’t already, sign up for my newsletter with stories and updates about the Star O’Brien County Mayo mysteries.
 Here’s the link: https://www.subscribepage.com/marthageaney